admiral-akk/admiral-akk.github.io/posts/_posts/2022-04-15-wordle-variants.markdown

 I then scored the various words, and set a seperate score threshold for valid answers and valid guesses.
 I had a lot of additional data relating to word-usage frequency, but it turns out that simply the number of datasets that the word could be found in was a sufficiently good score, so I moved on.

 I then pruned the lists via some heutistics, removing any words:
-- with non-standard alphaber characters (punctuation, accents)
+- with non-standard alphabet characters (punctuation, accents)
 - with capital letters (since proper nouns are typically removed)
 - with [bigrams that don't exist in English](https://www.petercollingridge.co.uk/blog/language/analysing-english/bigrams/)
 - which are specific slurs.
 I just don't need that in my game.

 For answers specifically, I removed any pluralizations which ended in an 's'.
-Otherwise 's' would be a disproportionatly common guess for the last letter.
+Otherwise 's' would be a disproportionately common guess for the last letter.

 # Crossword Generation

-Actually generating the crossword was simple dynamic programming algorithm.
+Generating the crossword was done via a simple dynamic programming algorithm.
 I also wanted to try and get "prettier" crosswords, so I tried generating 100 random crosswords, scored each according to how "compact" they were, and used the best one.

 # Results